wercker-labs/wercker-blog/source/posts/2013-06-07-ruby-packaging-and-deploying.md

 ---
-title: Packing and deploying Ruby apps with wercker
+title: Packing and deploying Ruby apps with wercker and Capistrano
 date: 2013-06-07
 tags: ruby, bundler, capistrano, deployment
 author: Benno van den Berg
 gravatarhash: dff7a3e4eadab56aa69a24569cb61e98
-published: false
 ---
 <h4 class="subheader">
 In this tutorial we’re going to show you the recommended way to package and deploy Ruby applications with wercker, bundler and capistrano.
 This article assumes you have some knowledge of how <a href="http://beta.wercker.com">wercker</a> works.